Frequently Asked Questions

 How can you have litigation outside of court?

-How are you different from going to court?
+How are you different from going to court and traditional arbitration?

 How are you different from using a traditional arbitration forum?